SIZE:

 - When purchased fresh, haddock should have firm and resistant flesh covered with a transparent membrane.

-- Do not over-cook.
+- Do not overcook.

 - Its binding texture makes this fish the perfect base for fish cakes.

-The king of frozen
+The freezer king

 Haddock is not a suitable fish for the salting preservation method.
 This explains why it did not have the same success as cod until the 1900s.
-As soon as flash freezing became available, around 1920, demand for haddock started to increase.
+As soon as flash freezing became available, around 1920, demand for haddock began to increase.